10 – Rainbow

 # 5 – In The Mood

-The great Robert Plant song “In The Mood,” was the second track on Robert Plant’s second solo album The Principle of Moments.
-The song was augments by an unforgettable guitar hook played by guitarist Robbie Blunt.
-The song was written by Robert Plant, Robbie Blunt and bassist Paul Martinez.
+The great Robert Plant song “In The Mood” was the second track on Robert Plant’s second solo album, The Principle of Moments.
+The song was augmented by a guitar hook played by guitarist Robbie Blunt.
+The song was written by Robert Plant, Robbie Blunt, and bassist Paul Martinez.
 One can hear from the great bass groove and guitar lick that both of those musicians were very instrumental in the writing of the songs.

-The track has a very distinctive early 80’s feel and almost sounded a little like David Bowie.
-It was a very successful song for Robert Plant as it stayed in the number one spot on the Billboard Mainstream Rock charts for weeks.
+The track has a distinctive early 80s feel and almost sounds a little like David Bowie.
+It was a very successful song for Robert Plant, staying in the number-one spot on the Billboard Mainstream Rock charts for weeks.

 # 4 – Slow Dancer

-The song “Slow Dancer,” was released on Robert Plant’s first solo album Pictures at Eleven.
+The song “Slow Dancer” was released on Robert Plant’s first solo album, Pictures at Eleven.
 This was as close to the Led Zeppelin sound that Robert Plant ever produced during his solo career.
 And that makes sense since it had only been two years since Led Zeppelin had broken up.
-The Pictures at Eleven album was the only solo Robert Plant album to be released on Led Zeppelin’s Swan Song label.
+The Pictures at Eleven album was the only solo Robert Plant album released on Led Zeppelin’s Swan Song label.

-The album featured two legendary drummers in the names of Cozy Powell and Phil Collins.
-Cozy Powell who had played with Rainbow, Black Sabbath, Jeff Beck, Keith Emerson and many others was the drummer featured on “Slow Dancer.”
-The songs’ heavy groove and Jimmy Page like guitar licks echoed Led Zeppelin tunes like “Kashmir,” and “Achilles Last Stand.”
-For many it was the standout track on Robert Plant’s first solo album and one of our favorite all time Robert Plant songs from his solo career.
+The album featured two legendary drummers, Cozy Powell and Phil Collins.
+Cozy Powell, who had played with Rainbow, Black Sabbath, Jeff Beck, Keith Emerson, and many others, was the drummer featured on “Slow Dancer.”
+The song’s heavy groove and Jimmy Page-like guitar licks echoed Led Zeppelin tunes like “Kashmir” and “Achilles Last Stand.”
+For many, it was the standout track on Robert Plant’s first solo album and one of our favorite all-time Robert Plant songs from his solo career.

 # 3 – Please Read The Letter

-The beautiful heartfelt song “Please Read the Letter,” was written by Jimmy Page, Robert Plant, Charlie Jones, and Michael Lee.
-The original version of the song was written for the Jimmy Page Robert Plant album Walking into Clarksdale which was released in 1994.
-At this point in time, Robert Plant had been yearning to get away from the big arenas and focus on working more in with the music in small clubs.
+The beautiful, heartfelt song “Please Read the Letter” was written by Jimmy Page, Robert Plant, Charlie Jones, and Michael Lee.
+The song’s original version was written for the Jimmy Page Robert Plant album Walking into Clarksdale, released in 1994.
+At this point, Robert Plant yearned to escape the big arenas and focus on working more with the music in small clubs.
 You can hear it in the music he was writing and in his vocal phrasing.
 And that all made sense.
-Robert Plant had basically ruled the world as the biggest rock star of all time, he was a God in the eyes of millions of fans.
-Any human being who had been through all of what Robert Plant had been through both on a professional and personal level would undoubtedly want to escape into a smaller universe of time and space.
-That escape was fully represented in the work that he was attempting to compose.
+Robert Plant had ruled the world as the biggest rock star of all time; he was a God in the eyes of millions of fans.
+Any human being who had been through all of what Robert Plant had been through, both professionally and personally, would undoubtedly want to escape into a smaller universe of time and space.
+That escape was fully represented in the work he attempted to compose.

 # 2 – Other Arms